definito/ESRGAN-MultiBand/README.md

 **ESRGAN-MultiBand** is a PyTorch Lightning-based implementation of the Enhanced Super-Resolution Generative Adversarial Network (ESRGAN), adapted for multispectral satellite imagery.
 Unlike typical RGB applications, this version supports 4+ spectral bands (e.g., near-infrared, red-edge) commonly used in remote sensing datasets.

->  This repository is currently being updated.
-Finalized documentation, pretrained models, and all training scripts will be added soon.

 # SEN2-VENUS ESRGAN Super-Resolution (2x and 4x)